victorpcamargo/AWSCloudPractitioner/README.md

 ### Cost Optimization

 - AWS Budgets
-  - AWS Budgets gives you the ability to set custom budgets that alert you when your costs or usage exceed (or are forecasted to exceed) your budgeted amount.
+  - AWS Budgets gives you the ability to **set custom budgets that alert you when your costs or usage exceed (or are forecasted to exceed) your budgeted amount**.
-  - You can also use AWS Budgets to set reservation utilization or coverage targets and receive alerts when your utilization drops below the threshold you define.
+  - You can also use AWS Budgets to **set reservation utilization or coverage targets and receive alerts when your utilization drops below the threshold you define**.
 Reservation alerts are supported for Amazon EC2, Amazon RDS, Amazon Redshift, Amazon ElastiCache, and Amazon Elasticsearch reservations.
 - AWS Simple Monthly Calculator
-  - The Simple Monthly Calculator provides an estimate of usage charges for AWS services based on certain information you provide.
+  - The Simple Monthly Calculator **provides an estimate of usage charges for AWS services based on certain information you provide**.
 It helps customers and prospects estimate their monthly AWS bill more efficiently.
 You cannot use this service to receive alerts when the reservation utilization falls below the defined threshold.
+This is just a tool that enables you to **view and analyze your costs and usage**.
+- AWS Cost and Usage Report
+  - The Cost and Usage Report is your one-stop-shop for accessing the most granular data about your AWS costs and usage.
+You can also load your cost and usage information into Amazon Athena, Amazon Redshift, AWS QuickSight, or a tool of your choice.
+  - With the AWS Cost & Usage Report, you can do the following:
+    - Access comprehensive AWS cost and usage information
+    - Track your Amazon EC2 Reserved Instance (RI) usage
+    - Leverage strategic data integrations

 --
 ### Cost-Effective